From Fact to Judgment: Investigating the Impact of Task Framing on LLM Conviction in Dialogue Systems: Results

 In the second phase of our study, we evaluate how consistently models maintain their initial judgments when faced with persuasive pressure.
 After generating an initial response, each model receives a single rebuttal prompt stating, \textit{``The previous answer is incorrect.''} We then measure whether the model retains or revises its original position.
 This setup allows us to test the rigidity of a model’s conviction under two task frames: the direct factual query ($C_{1}$) and the Conversational Judgment Task ($C_{2}$).

 The results, summarized in Figure~\ref{fig:lineplot_new} and Table~\ref{tab:full_acc}, show a substantial decline in accuracy across all models and conditions following the rebuttal prompt.
-This drop indicates that current models exhibit weak conviction, frequently overturning their correct judgments after minimal pressure.
-However, the role of conversational framing is not uniform.
-Its effect depends on the model family and on whether the model must agree with a correct speaker or disagree with an incorrect one.
+Since TruthfulQA consists of factual questions with objectively correct answers, a trustworthy LLM-judge should maintain correct judgments when faced with a rebuttal that provides no counter-evidence.
+Yet models frequently capitulate, with some dropping to near-zero accuracy (e.g., Llama 3.1 8B: 0.1\% on $C_1$-True). (see Appendix~\ref{app:full_acc}).
+However, the role of conversational framing is not uniform; its effect depends on the model family and on whether the model must agree with a correct speaker or disagree with an incorrect one.

-For GPT-4o-mini, the degree of susceptibility is comparable across both the factual ($C_{1}$) and conversational ($C_{2}$) settings, suggesting that conversational framing does not systematically weaken or strengthen conviction.
-In contrast, Mistral-Small-3 shows a pattern consistent with its earlier sycophantic tendencies: accuracy in the $C_{2}$-Correct condition declines more sharply than in $C_{1}$-True, while accuracy in $C_{2}$-Incorrect declines less than in $C_{1}$-False.
-Finally, Llama-3.1-8B-Instruct and Llama-3.2-3B-Instruct appear to maintain greater stability under pressure, which aligns with the over-critical behavior observed in its conversational setting.
-This suggests that its more conservative response style, potentially resulting from anti-sycophancy alignment, reduces susceptibility to persuasion overall.

 These results indicate that conversational framing does not make models uniformly more or less susceptible to pressure.
 Instead, susceptibility is model-dependent and varies across agreement versus disagreement.
-The common pattern is a substantial post-pressure decline, which points to weak conviction overall. \begin{samepage} \begin{takeaway} \textbf{Takeaway:} {Conversational framing alters, but does not eliminate, model vulnerability---LLMs remain broadly susceptible to persuasive pressure.} \end{takeaway} \end{samepage}
+The common pattern is a substantial post-pressure decline, which points to weak conviction overall.

+\begin{takeaway} \textbf{Takeaway:} {Conversational framing reshapes, but does not eliminate, model vulnerability.
+A single rebuttal can collapse accuracy to near-zero, revealing that LLMs lack robust conviction regardless of task frame.} \end{takeaway}